 - Option B: You may be prescribed a short-term blood thinner (anticoagulant), typically for 45 days.
 Then your doctor may stop blood thinners and put you on an anti-platelet and aspirin until 6 months post-procedure.
 After that, you’ll continue to take aspirin on an ongoing basis.

 These medications are taken until your left atrial appendage is completely closed off.
 Whichever option they choose, it’s important that you discuss your medications with your doctor and do not change or modify your medications or dosages unless prescribed by your doctor.

 The WATCHMAN Implant is the most implanted device of its kind approved by the U.S. Food and Drug Administration (FDA) for reducing the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.

-More than 150,000 WATCHMAN procedures have been performed worldwide.
-With almost 20 years of clinical trial and real world experience - including 10 clinical trials - WATCHMAN has a proven safety record.
+More than 300,000 WATCHMAN Implant procedures have been performed worldwide.
+With almost 20 years of clinical trial and real world experience - including 10 clinical trials - the WATCHMAN Implant has a proven safety record.